-The Biliran Geothermal Field located on the northern tip of Leyte was the subject of geothermal investigation from 1979 to 1982 by then PNOC-EDC and KRTA of New Zealand.
-Results of the geoscientific studies lead to drilling three exploratory wells; BN-1, -2 and -3.
-Wells BN-1 and BN-2 encountered neutral Cl fluids with $T{SiO_2}$ temperatures of 250°C and 210°C, respectively.
+SUMMARY - The Biliran Geothermal Field located on the northern tip of Leyte was the subject of geothermal investigation from 1979 to 1982 by the Philippines geothermal company PNOC-EDC and the KRTA of New Zealand.
+Results of the geoscientific studies lead to drilling three exploratory wells:

+- BN-1

+- BN -2

+- BN -3

+Wells BN-1 and BN-2 encountered neutral Cl fluids with T{SiO_2} temperatures of 250°C and 210°C respectively.
 Both wells have a Cl/B ratio of 10, showing the homogeneity of the source fluid.

-BN-3 which was drilled closer to the Vulcan Fault discharged acid Cl-SO4 waters having weirbox pH of 3.0.
-The well reached a Clres of 2,000 mg/kg in its 15 days discharge.
-It has a very high SO4, Mg and Fe concentrations typical of acid fluids.
-The discharge which was accompanied by high excess enthalpy (360-1403 kJ/kg), delivered enough steam to generate from 5-6 MWe.
-However, the corrosive nature of the discharge fluid destroyed the well head and forced the organization to shutdown the well.
+BN-3, which was drilled closer to the Vulcan Fault, discharged acid Cl-SO4 waters having a weirbox pH of 3.0.
+The well reached a Cl{res} of 2,000 mg/kg in its 15 days discharge.
+It has the very high SO4, Mg and Fe concentrations typical of acid fluids.
+The discharge, which was accompanied by high excess enthalpy (360-1403 kj/kg), delivered enough steam to generate from 5-6 MWe.
+However, the corrosive nature of the discharge fluid destroyed the well head and forced the organization to shut down the well.

-Two different conceptual models may be discerned from the interpretations of the Vulcan-Libtong system that have been set forth to date.
+Two different conceptual models may be discerned from the interpretations of the Vulcan-Libtong system than have been set forth to date.

 In the first model, the heat source is a deep magmatic body beneath the Libtong-Vulcan area.
 The source drives a convection cell with an up-flow channel located beneath the Vulcan thermal area.
 The fluid in the up-flow channel contains acid derived from gases and volatiles released by the magmatic body.
 The acid fluid reaches the surface at the Vulcan thermal area above the central up-flow zone through faults.
-Within the peripheral outflow zone, extensive interaction between the fluid and host rock neutralized the originally acid.
-The central zone covers an area of about 9 km and has an acid and highly corrosive reservoir fluid at temperatures close to 300°C. The peripheral zone covers an area of about 15 km, it is a neutral exploitable reservoir fluid and has temperatures of 200-250°C.
+Within the peripheral outflow zone, extensive interaction between the fluid and host rock neutralized the originally acid fluid.
+The central zone covers an area of about 9 km2 and has an acid and highly corrosive reservoir fluid at temperatures close to 300°C. The peripheral zone covers an area of about 15 km2; its neutral exploitable reservoir fluid has temperatures of 200-250°C.